Click HERE for “Part 1: Mean, Spoiled, Entitled No More: How to Transform Your Teen/Child Into a Caring, Mature, Responsible Young Adult.”

 She doesn’t help with dinner, but arrives to the dining table when called, and eats dinner with her family.
 As usual, she doesn’t speak much during the meal, nor does she help with dishes.
 After she is done eating, she gets up, tells her dad that she has to study for a biology test tomorrow, and heads to her bedroom.

-The next day she gets up at 6am for school.
-He father gently asks her, “How did the studying go?” a very tired Sara lies, and says, “Fine.”
+The next day she gets up at 6:00 am for school.
+He father gently asks her, “How did the studying go?”
+A very tired Sara lies and says, “Fine.”

 Enabling Parental Reaction:

 Dad looks on the school’s grade website and sees that Sara earned a D- on her test, dropping her grade to a D. The next day after her soccer practice, Dad approaches Sara on the couch, asks her to put her phone down so he can speak with her.
 He gives Sara a pep-talk.
 He tells her he is concerned about Sara’s grades and her screen-use.

 Sara responds, “Biology is hard, Dad!
 I’m doing my best!”

 Dad relents and walks away.
 Nothing is done.
 Sara never fully experiences consequences of her poor habits, attitude and grades.
 She continues to live life on her own terms: her phone time, her lies and avoidance of emotional connection to her family.
 She continues with her competitive soccer team and lives with zero boundaries or restrictions on her phone.